LLNL/lbann/docs/running_lbann.rst

 + Callback: Function that is performed at various points during an experiment.
 Callbacks are helpful for reporting, debugging, and performing advanced training techniques.
-Please consult the :ref:
-  `Callback<callbacks>` documentation for detailed descriptions of the callbacks.
+Please consult the :ref:`Callbacks<callbacks>` documentation for detailed descriptions of the callbacks.

   - This is the natural home for experimental training techniques.